hzeller/timg/README.md

 timg - Terminal Image Viewer
 ============================

-An image viewer that uses the 24-Bit color capabilities and character blocks as pixels to display images in a terminal.
+A viewer that uses 24-Bit color capabilities and unicode character blocks to display images in the terminal.

 ![](./img/sunflower-term.png)

-Displays regular images, shows animated gifs or allows to scroll static images.
+Displays regular images, plays animated gifs or allows to scroll static images.

 Very useful for if you want to have a quick visual check without starting a bulky image viewer ... and don't care about resolution.